altizure/dev-docs/en/concepts.md

 App is the basic unit of application management on Altizure Development Platform.
 Each application also has it own unique app key, app secret, and authority level.

-It would be better for developers to create differnt Apps and assign them to separate businesses and workflows respectively.
+It would be better for developers to create different Apps and assign them to separate businesses and workflows respectively.

 ##### App key